-Amidships: In or toward the part of a boat mid- Bow Rail: Knee high rails of solid tubing to aid in way between the bow and stern.
+Amidships: In or toward the part of a boat midway between the bow and stern.

 Anchor: A specially shaped heavy metal device Bridge: The area from which a boat is steered designed to dig efficiently into the bottom under a and controlled. body of water and hold a boat in place.